-The direct customers in the parking solutions segment are usually real estate developers who are interested in including a robotic parking solution in a real estate project (office buildings, residential buildings or a combination of both) or local authorities seeking to provide parking solutions in their area of jurisdiction, as well as other customers from the private or public sector.
+The direct customers in the Parking Solutions segment are usually real estate developers who are interested in including a robotic parking solution in a real estate project (office buildings, residential buildings or a combination of both) or local authorities seeking to provide parking solutions in their area of jurisdiction, as well as other customers from the private or public sector.

-Customers in the Parking Solutions segment usually retain the Company to design and/or build one new robotic parking facility at the customer's site or at a site which is being built by the customer, and to service and support the facility following its delivery for commercial use.
+Customers in the Parking Solutions segment usually retain the Company to design and/or build new robotic parking facility at the customer's site, and to service and support the facility following its delivery for commercial use.
 In certain cases, the Company is retained to service, improve, upgrade or enhance an existing facility (which was installed by the Company or by third parties) at the customer's site.
 The customer's services in the field of parking solutions are provided at present mainly in North America (United States) and in Israel, but are also offered to customers in other parts of the world.